LASER: Language Model Regression for Semi-Structured Workflow Resource and Runtime Estimation

-Once the deterministic prefix is supplied, the model must generate the specific numerical values.
-To prevent the generation of non-numerical text, we dynamically restrict the model's vocabulary space $\mathcal{V}$.

-In the logical flow of \cref{fig:system-diagram}(d), we apply a masking function $\mathcal{M}$ to the output logits at each step $t$ where a numerical value is expected.
-We define a valid token subset $\mathcal{V}_{num} \subset \mathcal{V}$, which consists strictly of digit tokens form \texttt{<0>} to \texttt{<9>}.
-During the generation of value fields, the probability of any token $w_i \notin \mathcal{V}_{num}$ is set to zero.
-Similarly, we can sample symbol tokens from \texttt{<+>} and \texttt{<->}.
-This ensures that the output is always a valid number in scientific notation, effectively reducing the parsing error rate to zero.
+At inference time, the model must generate a well-formed JSON object whose values are valid scientific notation strings.
+Vanilla autoregressive decoding provides no such guarantee: the model may hallucinate malformed keys, emit invalid numerical formats, or produce structurally inconsistent outputs (see \cref{fig:system-diagram}(c)).
+We address this with constrained decoding with deterministic prefix filling.

+The key observation is that the output structure is fully determined at inference time: the JSON keys, delimiters, and scientific notation scaffolding (e.g., \texttt{\{"life\_time (s)": "<mantissa>e<exp>", ...\}}) are known constants, leaving only the mantissa digits and exponent as free variables.
+We therefore partition the output token sequence into \emph{deterministic} tokens---structural tokens whose values are fixed by the output schema---and \emph{generative} tokens---the $K \times L_{\text{fix}}$ numerical digits produced by the model.
+Deterministic tokens are filled directly without invoking a forward pass, while generative tokens are constrained to $\mathcal{V}_{\text{num}}$ via logit masking.

+This yields two complementary benefits.
+First, output validity is enforced by construction: malformed JSON and invalid numerical formats are structurally impossible.
+Second, skipping forward passes for all deterministic tokens reduces inference latency by over 30\%, a saving that grows with the number of predicted metrics $K$.

-Finally, we observe that LLM may generate extreme values that are far beyond any training examples.
+Finally, we observe that LLM may generate extreme values that are far beyond any training examples, due to our-of-range exponent digits.
 So we further clip model's output to fit within the target value range of training examples.